 Bonus: Turn your goals into a story

-On the other hand — there’s quite a bit of detail in all these exercises and if there’s one thing we don’t do naturally as humans, it’s remember a lot of details.
+There’s quite a bit of detail in all these exercises and if there’s one thing we don’t do naturally as humans, it’s remember a lot of details.
 But we do remember stories.
 And so that’s why the final exercise is turning your purpose goals, the detail and habits behind these things into a story.
-This will tie everything together and give you the rich mental imagery that you can use to visualize success (remember the earlier exercise?).

 This exercise is optional — and it may be a bit overkill for every goal.
 But if you have one goal that you find particularly daunting (but also motivating), give it a try.
 It may just be the thing that gets you there.